Scarletleaf1000/BedrockCracker/README.md

 # Bedrock Cracker

-Allows you to break bedrock without abusing glitches!
+Allows you to break Bedrock without abusing glitches!
 Useful for a paper server with these settings disabled.

-Licensed MIT